 You also get the Cobra Connect technology installed in the grip and can choose from stock, custom set, or even single length iron set.

-Not sure if you should play game improvement, cavity back, or blade irons?
+Not sure if you should play game improvement, cavity back, blade irons or muscle back?
+(Muscle back irons are a kind of halfway point between true blades and cavity back).
 The answers below should help you in your quest to find the best iron set for your unique swing.

 This is a good question but remember that cavity back irons are not like game improvement irons.
 Oversized, game improvement irons are meant to be the most forgiving and great for new players or those who don’t generate a lot of clubhead speed.